State-by-State Licensure Information

 - You have a bachelor’s degree.

-- You have at least one 3-credit course in each of the following areas:
+- As required by ASHA (Std.
+IV-A), you have at least one 3-credit course in each of the following areas:

 - Biological Sciences (human or animal sciences for Biology majors, e.g., biology, human anatomy & physiology, neuroanatomy, neurophysiology, human genetics, and veterinary science).
 The introductory course for Biology majors (BIO 181 in Arizona universities) will meet this requirement.
 Lab not required.

 - Physical Sciences (physics or chemistry).
 No longer allowed: Astronomy, archaeology, forestry, geology, earth and environmental science.

 - Social/Behavioral Sciences (psychology, sociology, anthropology or public health).

 - Statistics (course with “statistics in the title”).
 Not allowed: Research methodology.

 For more information about the courses you will be taking and when, see our Full-time Leveler Course Sequence.

 One way to get information about a course is to follow this link and then scroll to the chart under the heading “Clinical Speech-Language Pathology, Master of Science”: Course details are contained in the Details tab.